andrewcooke/choochoo/docs/fit-files.md

 Choochoo includes a library that reads (but does not write) FIT format data.
 This can be used by third parties (see the API docs below), but is intended mainly to allow data to be imported into the ch2 diary.
-However, this is not yet implemented - currently all that is possible is displaying the data in a variety of formats.

 ## Contents